mlops-project-group27/MLOps_project/reports/README.md

 >
 > Answer:

-When running into bugs while executing our experiments, we followed a systematic debugging approach.
+When running into bugs while executing our experiments, we followed a systematic **debugging** approach.
 We first reproduced the issue in a minimal environment to isolate the problem.
-We used logging, assertions, and print statements to inspect variables and trace execution flow.
-Additionally, we inspected container logs and used Docker exec to check the state inside containers when running our application in Docker.
+We used **logging, assertions, and print statements** to inspect variables and trace execution flow.
+Additionally, we inspected container logs and used `Docker exec` to check the state inside containers when running our application in **Docker**.

-Pre commit tests and unit tests were also used to help us identify bugs and comply with proper formatting practices.
+**Pre-commit tests and unit tests** were also used to help us identify bugs and comply with proper formatting practices.

-Yes, we also profiled our code to identify performance bottlenecks, particularly during data preprocessing and model training.
+Finally, we also profiled our code to identify performance bottlenecks, particularly during data preprocessing and model training.
 This helped us optimize critical sections and ensure that our experiments ran efficiently on both local machines and cloud infrastructure.

 ## Working in the cloud